 But overnight, a violent rainstorm traps everyone in the valley, blocking roads and severing communication with the outside world.
 And one by one, the residents of Annastasis Creek go missing.

 While helping with the search efforts, Jarod learns of a curse as old as he is, one tied to the reappearance of the cicadas, first placed on the community after five young people perished in a house fire decades before.
-To appease the curse, defrocked Pentecostal pastor Uriah Zalmon must find a sinner to sacrifice.
+To temporarily appease the curse, defrocked Pentecostal pastor Uriah Zalmon must find a sinner to sacrifice.

 The dead are returning to Annastasis Creek…

 Can Jarod break the curse for good, save the innocent from the homophobic Covenant Trustees, and vanquish what the screaming cicadas have awoken?